laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 these small noisy subsequences also contain information about the genome.
-While a single read contains very little information about the entire sequencing,  a typical experiment generates a few million reads
-(and hence is called "high-throughput").
+While a single read contains very little information about the entire sequencing,  a typical experiment generates a few hundred million reads (and hence is called "high-throughput").
 Extraction of the information contained within reads requires clever computational processing, and this is the flavor of problems we will discuss in this class.
 We also note that the sequencing process can be very noisy.
 Each of the reads can be potentially different from the original subsequence of the DNA the read came